 But now that we have an EFAP program, it’s also a bit of a running joke among some staff how the first thing a manager does when they have an employee struggling is to not turn the mirror inwards to see how they may have caused the problem or ask the employee what they need but to hand a pamphlet to the employee asking “Have you tried counselling?”
 This often feels like it has a “blame the victim” mentality and doubly so when the mental health struggle is caused by the actions/decisions of the employer/boss/manager.
 (Again, this literally is *why* we have EFAP at my current employer.)

-Though they of course may have problems and struggles of their own (physical, mental, emotional, etc.) and maybe even use EFAP themselves and their family, they are also the most highly paid (the only ones making six figures at my employer are managers), are more likely to own a home than rent an apartment, own a car instead of take a bus, work 9-5pm instead of evenings and weekends (disruptive to family life), witness or be directly involved with frontline traumatic incidents,
+Though of course managers may have problems and struggles of their own (physical, mental, emotional, etc.) and maybe even use EFAP for themselves and their family, they are also the most highly paid (the only ones making six figures at my employer are managers), are more likely to own a home than rent an apartment, own a car instead of take a bus, work 9-5pm instead of evenings and weekends (disruptive to family life) and also be less likely to witness or be directly involved with frontline traumatic incidents.

 I mean, I work in a *library* and I can think of more than a dozen different people who’ve told me they’ve either cried at work, cried in their car in the parking lot, or cried before coming to work because of the actions or statements of managers and bosses.
 (I include myself in that list though it’s been a couple years!) ;-).